-- Net investment in capital assets consists of capital assets, net of accumulated depreciation. - Restricted for capital acquisitions current balance consists of net position restricted to the acquisition of a fire truck. - Unrestricted net position includes all items that do not meet the definition of "restricted" or "net investment in capital assets".
+- Net investment in capital assets Consists of capital assets, net of accumulated depreciation. - Restricted for capital acquisitions Current balance consists of net position restricted to the acquisition of a fire truck and equipment - Unrestricted net position All net position that do not meet the definition of "restricted" or "net investment in capital assets".